kristinabog/planet-fit/README.md

     -   #### Returning Visitor Goals

-    As a Returning Visitor, I want to:
+        As a Returning Visitor, I want to

         1. Find information about the classes offered.
         2. Find a way to contact the company if I have any questions.